joeyfigaro/action-conflict-finder/README.md

-# Merge Conflict Finder
+# Conflict Marker Search

-This action finds any merge conflicts in your repository.

-Sometimes we accidentally resolve merge conflicts without actually resolving it, this action simply finds if we have any instances of files with merge conflicts we didn't resolve and reports them.
+Sometimes we accidentally resolve merge conflicts without actually resolving it, this action uses pattern searching to find files with merge conflict markers and reports them.

 ## How to use it?
 This is a GitHub action, so it has to be added to a GitHub workflow.